BranMik/Algorithms/README.md

 significant.
 First I've done a version without helper matrices, which recreates picture object after each seam removal and recalculates all the energy for each find call.
 This one improves on speed by orders of magnitude.

-**edu.princeton.cs.algs4.
-Picture library is contained in algs4.jar which is downloadable on this link :** https://algs4.cs.princeton.edu/code/
+**edu.princeton.cs.algs4.Picture** library is contained in algs4.jar which is downloadable on this link : https://algs4.cs.princeton.edu/code/

 Coursera assignment page link : https://coursera.cs.princeton.edu/algs4/assignments/seam/specification.php